-Volkswagen’s retro Beetle first appeared in 1997when Cool Britannia ruled and the 60s and 70s where back in style.
+Volkswagen’s retro Beetle first appeared in 1997 when Cool Britannia ruled and the 60s and 70s were back in style.
 And it proved an immediate hit with people wanting to own this cool reinterpretation of the original car.
 The family vehicle was revamped in 2011 and comes as a four-seat hatchback and a convertible with a folding fabric roof.
 It borrows much of its engineering from the VW Golf, too.

 The VW Beetle is instantly recognisable as a reincarnation of the original car that first appeared all the way back in the 1930s, with round headlights, curvaceous bodywork and a bulbous rear end.

 The ‘new’ Beetle appeared in 1997 and was relaunched in 2011 with fresher styling that included daytime running lights.
 This is the version you will find on cinch.